Dmytro1978/manan/_notes/AWS Services/Amazon DynamoDB/DynamoDB data types.md

 languages and libraries.
 However, DynamoDB treats them as number type attributes for mathematical operations.

-__Note__

-If number precision is important, you should pass numbers to DynamoDB using strings that you convert from number type.
+_Note_, if number precision is important, you should pass numbers to DynamoDB using strings that you convert from number type.

 #### Binary
 Binary type attributes can store any binary data, such as _compressed text_, _encrypted data_, or _images_.